Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 > Most people will want to use <kbd>Ctrl</kbd>+<kbd>C</kbd> and <kbd>Ctrl</kbd>+<kbd>V</kbd> to copy and paste.
 However in GitBash these shortcuts have other functions. <kbd>Ctrl</kbd>+<kbd>C</kbd> interrupts the currently running command and <kbd>Ctrl</kbd>+<kbd>V</kbd> tells the terminal to treat every keystroke as a literal character, so will add shortcuts like <kbd>Ctrl</kbd>+<kbd>C</kbd> as characters.
 > Instead you can copy and paste in two ways:
 > 1. Keyboard: Use <kbd>Shift</kbd> and the left/right arrows to select text and press <kbd>Enter</kbd> to copy.
 You can paste the text by pressing <kbd>Insert</kbd>.
-> 2. Mouse: Left click and drig to highlight text, then right click to copy.
+> 2. Mouse: Left click and drag to highlight text, then right click to copy.
 Move the cursor to where you want to paste and right click to paste.
 {: .callout}

 You should then be able to see this file when you `ls` and view it using `less`.